 - Act three: What can the viewer do now to apply what they have learned?

 Balance visuals and narration to minimize redundancy to keep the video less mentally taxing.
 Use different camera angles for variety.
 Keep the script brief and focused on one topic.
-If your script is more than five minutes, you may lose the audience’s attention so consider breaking it up into multiple smaller videos with variety.
+If your script is more than five minutes long, you may lose the audience’s attention, so consider breaking it up into multiple smaller videos with variety.

 8. Find talent